-1. For 2020, transportation emissions are down 27 percent, from 361,843 to 267,000, total tCO2e.
+For 2020, transportation emissions are down 27 percent, from 361,843 to 267,000, total tCO2e.
 The change in numbers is a reflection in the reduction of VMT associated with COVID-19.
+Transport time reduction of the redu calculated at 194,297 for both residential and non-residential.

-2. Transportation emissions are overstated since it includes I-5 and Highway 512 emissions, but it is difficult to determine emissions using the Google EIE model.
+Transportation emissions are overstated since it includes I-5 and Highway 512 emissions, but it is difficult to determine emissions using the Google EIE model.

-Table 1 Lakewood GHG Emissions in 2019 Emission-Type City of Lakewood 2019 Percent of Total Emissions (MgCO2e) 2.
+Table 1 Lakewood GHG Emissions in 2019 Emission-Type City of Lakewood 2019 Emissions Percent of Total (MgCO2e) 2.
 Residential & non-residential emissions are also overstated since Google uses a 50/50 mix of electricity to carbon fuels.
 In actuality, the mix is closer to 80/20.
-If the 80/20 split is used, MgCO2e emissions are calculated at 194,297 for both residential and non-re- esidential.
+If the 80/20 sp lit is used, MgCO2e emissions are

-Source: 2019 Google EIE and ICLEI (Local Governments for Sustainability) Clearpath software.
+Source: 2019 Google EIE and ICLEI (Local Governments for Sustainability) Clearpath software